Rugby: England too focused on beating All Blacks - Clive Woodward

 England opened their home fixtures by defeating Argentina 21-8 in a dour affair at Twickenham.
 After the test England coach Eddie Jones referred to the win as a 'grindathon', despite his side earning their 11th straight victory at Twickenham since he took over as coach.

-Woodward, who coached England to their only World Cup title in 2003, wrote in the Daily Mail that England's mindset might be on the 2019 World Cup in Japan and taking the number one world ranking from the All Blacks.
+Woodward, who coached England to their only World Cup title in 2003, wrote in the Daily Mail that England's mindset might be on the 2019 World Cup in Japan and taking the No 1 world ranking from the All Blacks.

 England don't play the All Blacks this season, with clashes against Australia and Samoa ending their fixtures this year.